uknownu/JackZhang.github.io/_pages/cv.md

 * Financial professional courses including Investment, Digital Finance, International Finance, etc.
 * Accounting and Management courses including Corporate Finance, Intermediate Financial Accounting, Corporate Governance, Marketing, Principles of Management, etc.

+During my learning, I use Stata most.
+Sometimes I also use Rstudio, Matlab, and Python.
+In my freshman year of undergraduate studies, I participated in a competition of the School of Public Administration with my classmates using SPSS and won the third prize.
+But after coming into contact with econometrics, I turned to Stata.
+Usually, I organize my reports with Markown (VScode, Mdnice, Typora and Obsidian) or LaTeX (Overleaf).

 Work experience
 ======
 * Fall 2024: Teaching Assistant